 WATCH: Live coverage of the trial

 “The altered video was misleading,” Simpson told the court Monday.

 Prosecutors argued that the photos were added as a reference for jurors and that the video was not altered.

 Kylie Lindsey, 17, and Isabella Chinchilla, 16, seated in the backseat of the Nissan, died from their injuries.
 Both were students at South Paulding High School.
-Two others — Dillon Lewis Wall, then 18, and Benjamin Alan Finken, then 17, both of Douglasville — were injured and taken to Grady Memorial Hospital.
+Two others — Dillon Lewis Wall, then 18, and Benjamin Alan Finken, then 17, both of Douglasville — were critically injured and taken to Grady Memorial Hospital.
 Both Wall and Finken survived.

+Scott, who had not activated emergency lights, was fired from the state patrol days after the crash.
 During his testimony on Friday, Scott said he tried to avoid the crash, but said the teens’ car pulled out in front of him.

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.

 Your subscription to the Atlanta Journal-Constitution funds in-depth reporting and investigations that keep you informed.
 Thank you for supporting real journalism.